 So what's a College Fashion girl to do?!
 Keep reading, of course!
 We've outlined our picks for winter boots that are warm, waterproof, and stylish.

 Best for Snow: Sorel 'Joan of Arctic' Boots

-Product Information: Sorel Joan of Arctic Boots in Hawk Brown, Piperlime.
+Sorel Joan of Arctic Boots in Hawk Brown, Sorel.

 Why We Love Them: Sorel footwear is famous for their durability and excellent performance in cold weather, and their "Joan of Arctic" boots are no different!
 Sealed and waterproof, the boots boast a washable, removable felt liner and faux fur cuff for added warmth and style.
 Functional laces provide a custom fit and the rubber outsole works perfectly for walking in all types of snow.
 Contrasting colors on the boot's buckles, fun patterns, and the tuft of faux-fur trim make the Joan of Arctic boots a stylish pick for winter.
 They're the perfect blend of girly style and heavy duty quality.

 A caveat: some online reviews suggest that boots can run large and be heavy and/or clunky, so make sure to try them on before making a purchase!